deniz-oezdemir/Inception/README.md

 # Inception

 ## Project Overview
 Inception is a project aimed at building a small-scale infrastructure using Docker.
-The project utilizes the LEMP stack, which includes the following components.
+It utilizes the LEMP stack, which includes the following components.

 ## Components
 - **Linux**: The base operating system for all containers.